trannhukhoinguyen/online-talkative/src/data/conversations/pixel_groove.md

 character: "frostbyte"
 ---

 **Pixel Groove** is Frostbyte’s debut conversation, an electrifying mix of funky rhythms and glitchy electronic beats.
-Combining the nostalgia of classic funk with cutting-edge production, this conversation sets the stage for Frostbyte as a pioneer of the electro-funk genre.
+Combining the nostalgia of classic funk with cutting-edge production, this conversation sets the stage for Frostbyte as a pioneer of the electro-funk field.